 So what took Glazer so long to finish the visually stunning "Under the Skin," starring Scarlett Johansson as an alluring alien trawling for human specimens in the foggy crags of Scotland?
 The director insisted on making his own the film adaptation of Michael Faber's 2001 novel brought to him by longtime producer Jim Wilson--while testing his ideas on various music videos and commercials.
 Over the years he worked his way through various writers including Milo Addica and then ad writer Walter Campbell, who moved from two characters (Brad Pitt was going to play one) and a big-budget VFX concept to a smaller movie focused on the POV of one female alien, as well as a list of prospective actresses including Eva Green, January Jones, Abbie Cornish, and Olivia Wilde.

 Whatever your taste, you've never seen anything like this atmospheric sci-fi thriller before.
 It meant a lot to Glazer, he told me in an interview, to not only be able to shoot the haunting film he wanted--unique and not overtly commercial--but for it to be embraced in Britain.
 After the film played Venice, Telluride and Toronto last fall, where it earned both claps and boos, A24 scooped it up, betting that stateside arthouse audiences are also looking for something completely different.
-In the end, reviews have been upbeat.
+In the end, reviews were more upbeat than box office enthusiasm.

 From the disorienting opening frames, "Under the Skin" is clearly more akin to the mysterious and provocative "Birth" than the more conventional genre film "Sexy Beast."
 Glazer shot the movie with unrehearsed non-pros who responded live to Johansson's queries as Glazer captured them with specially designed multiple video cameras carefully hidden in places like umbrellas and prop buckets.
 "Under the Skin" leaves the audience guessing as to why this strange alien is luring men to a house with an inky black interior and deep pool to trap her prey.
 In one of many arresting shots, a victim, as if suspended in amber, gazes up at her feet crossing overhead.